git4rk/ApplicationServeronCloud/gettingStartedSTE.md

 You need the following software to access your Single Tenant Environment:
 * A web browser that is supported by {{site.data.keyword.Bluemix_notm}}:
     * Chrome: the latest version for your operating system
-    * Firefox: the latest version for your operating system and ESR 38 or ESR 45
+    * Firefox: the latest version for your operating system or the latest ESR version
     * Internet Explorer: version 10 or 11
     * Safari: the latest version for the Mac
 * Cloud Foundry command line interface, Version 6.5.1 or later (you can use the latest release)